Organic Lip Balm: It makes a big difference

 - Organic shea butter,

 - Organic avocado oil,

 - Organic flavor oil

 - Gluten free Vitamin E

 But let’s be fair.
 When balms are commercially produced, they have to be made to last a very long time in very different environments.
 They have to last from production, through shipping …possibly long distances, storage in various temperature extremes and then who knows how long on a store shelf?
 Ingredients oxidize over time, meaning the quality of the product become compromised.
 If there is oxygen, there is oxidation.
 If there ever was a great example of the importance of buying local….this is it.

 This is why we produce our organic lip balm in small batches.
 We minimize the amount of beeswax leaving a product that is more “balm” than “wax”.
-We want the organic, nutritive oils to come through and feed the lips, keeping them soft and moist for longer than an hour or two.
+We want the organic, nutritive oils and other benefits of organic lip balm to come through and feed the lips, keeping them soft and moist for longer than an hour or two.
 Our goal is for customers to apply balm only once or twice a day as needed.